Message from the Dean of the School of Engineering

-Welcome to the School of Engineering at The Catholic University of America.
-The essence of engineering is creative design, particularly as it relates to the solution of problems of national or social interest.
-There has never been a greater demand for engineers and computer scientists than there is today.
-This is especially true considering the tragic events of September 11, which have highlighted the new challenges of national security - an area in which engineers will certainly play critical roles.
-Now is the perfect time to consider a future in one of the exciting fields of engineering.
+Welcome to the School of Engineering at Catholic University.
+The essence of engineering is creative design, particularly as it relates to the solution of problems of national, global and/or social interest.
+There has never been a greater demand for engineers and computer scientists.
+This is especially true in the current economic crisis facing our nation.
+Engineers will certainly play critical roles and provide solutions to challenges in national security, alternative energy, and health care.
+Now is the perfect time to consider a future in one of the exciting fields of engineering

 But what does it mean to be a small, private, Catholic engineering school?
 And what does it mean to be a student here?

 Successful design rests upon a solid foundation of mathematics, science, and the work of earlier designers...